Diastolic Robotics' mission is to improve patient care. We want to:

 THASA held sections of the heart still for coronary artery bypass grafting procedures, allowing work to progress off-pump.

-Following that, DRI expanded into medical device consulting and software development.
-Some of the software projects include simulation and modelling programs:
+Following THASA, DRI expanded into medical device consulting and software development.
+Some of the software projects included simulation and modelling programs:

 Currently DRI's software projects include apps and other software for medical professionals.
 These projects include:

-More recently, DRI is commercializing products for individualizing drug therapies, specifically neuromuscular blockers (NMB), but with many other indications in mind.
+More recently, DRI has been commercializing products for individualizing drug therapies, specifically neuromuscular blockers (NMB) but with many other indications in mind, and other projects in anesthesia.
 NMB drugs are safe, but subject to frequent incidences of under- and overdosing due to dose-by-weight regimens.
-We have a solution that reduces, these incidences, as shown in a 60 patient clinical trial.
+We have a solution that reduces these incidences, as we demonstrated in a 60 patient clinical trial.
 Please view the NMB Projects page for the details.

 diarobo and "Diastolic Robotics" are trademarks of Diastolic Robotics Incorporated